Aerotechnics Skyhopper-3000

 The Aerotechnics Skyhopper-3000 is a German ultralight trike that was designed and produced by Aerotechnics of Brandenburg.
-Now out of production, when it was available it was supplied complete and ready-to-fly.
+It was supplied complete and ready-to-fly when available.

-The company seems to have been founded about 2010, gone out of business in 2016 and production ended by that time.
+The company was founded around 2010, went out of business in 2016, and production ceased by that time.

 Design and development

 The Skyhopper-3000 is a nanotrike that was designed to comply with the Fédération Aéronautique Internationale microlight category, the US FAR 103 Ultralight Vehicles rules and the German 120 kg class.
 The aircraft is German DULV certified.